 - Different working modes available( grinding mode, cutting mode).

 - Not economical for money-strapped people.

-Optical Rating: In occupations like welding, clarity is a very significant subject and engineers at ESAB know it well.
+Optical Rating: Optical Class Rating 1/1/1/2.
+In occupations like welding, clarity is a very significant subject and engineers at ESAB know it well.
 This is why this helmet offers an optical class rating of the lens that makes everything vivid and clear.
 The operator is allowed full control over the range of shades available (shade 5 till 13).

-Viewing Area: The welding helmet has a considerably large viewing area, that maximises clarity and vision.
+Viewing Area: The welding helmet has a considerably large viewing area, that maximizes clarity and vision.
 You can look sideways super easily with the large viewing area of 3.93 X 2.36 inches.

 Build up: The manufacturers have crafted the helmet from high impact nylon, which improves the stability and makes it tough.
 The Grind Button is positioned outside the helmet, so the operator doesn’t have to lift his helmet to switch to grinding mode.
 The Halo Headgear addition allows you to move the helmet near or away from your face.